 Books Suitable for Key stages One and Two readers (and older)

 - My Name is Parvana (2)by Deborah Ellis

 - Paddington Here and Now by Michael Bond

 - Shadow by Michael Morpurgo

 - The Unforgotten Coat by Frank Cottrell Boyce

 - Under the skin by Catherine McPhail

-3. Further info. and Resources available here: See the City of Sanctuary website for news about the Schools of Sanctuary stream of work nationally and about the Schools of Sanctuary Award. (https://schools.cityofsanctuary.org/)
+For Further info. and Resources : Please check out the City of Sanctuary UK website for news about the Schools of Sanctuary stream of work nationally and about the Schools of Sanctuary Award. (https://schools.cityofsanctuary.org/)